 When To Consult A Doctor

-Cluster feeding is a temporary phase and would last long.
+Cluster feeding is a temporary phase and would last a long.
 And you might be enjoying the long hours of cuddling and snuggling with your baby.
 But if your baby is on your breast for more than an hour at a time and if the phase of cluster feeding lasts for more than 2 – 3 days, this might mean that your milk supply might be low and your body’s natural milk production is not able to keep up with your baby’s hunger demands.
 This would be when you should see a doctor or a lactation consultant and get this treated.

 Some Common Questions Parents Ask